2sic/2sxc-eav-languages/README.md

 ### Translation by Forking

-The normal way to contribute is by a) forking the project, then b) adding your translations in your fork and c) creating a pull-request so your changes get merged into our branch.
+The normal way to contribute is by

+1. forking the project, then
+2. adding your translations in your fork and
+3. creating a pull-request so your changes get merged into our branch.

 ### Translation by becoming a Contributor

 If you want to be part of the team and take charge of a language, open an issue and tell us about it.
 I'll then add you to the official team so you can work on this directly.
+In this case it's much more important that you know what you're doing - so we'll only do this for people who will contribute regularly and understand github.

 ## Comparing Changes Across Versions